-The normal requirement for an RMC Master's degree is:

-- 1. five term courses or the equivalent at the graduate level plus a thesis, - 2. eight term courses or the equivalent at the graduate level plus a project, or - 3. ten term courses or the equivalent at the graduate level.
+- The normal requirement for an RMC Master's degree is: - five one-term courses or the equivalent at the graduate level plus a thesis, - eight one-term courses or the equivalent at the graduate level plus a project, or - ten one-term courses or the equivalent at the graduate level.

-Please see the various degree programmes by department for degree requirements.
+Please see the various degree programmes by department for the details of degree requirements.

-A candidate's major department is the department in which the thesis research is conducted.
-In the case of graduate degree programmes conducted by interdepartmental committees of the Division of Graduate Studies and Research rather than by departments, the interdepartmental committee and its chair will assume the responsibilities of the major department and departmental chair respectively.

-The programme of studies and research recommended by the major department concerned must be approved each term by the Graduate Studies Committee.
+• A candidate's primary department is the department in which the thesis research is conducted.

+- In the case of graduate degree programmes conducted by interdepartmental committees of the Division of Graduate Studies rather than by departments, the interdepartmental committee and its chair will assume the responsibilities of the primary department and departmental chair respectively. - The programme of studies and research recommended by the primary department concerned must be approved each term by the Graduate Studies Committee.